innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_03_quick_practical_tour.md

 *(You may have noticed that the simulation running in a slightly more "stuttery" way than when the chart is not displayed as your computer has to do more work in terms of dynamically updating the chart.)*

-*TO DO - I think the chart may also be checking all the sensor values and perhaps forcing them to be calculated?
-Need to optimise this to only calculate and plot values that are actually being logged.*

 *TO DO - should we experiment with generating text descriptions of charts, eg as per [Automatically Generating Accessible Text Descriptions of Charts](https://blog.ouseful.info/2016/04/29/first-thoughts-on-automatically-generating-accessible-text-descriptions-of-ggplot-charts-in-r/)?*
 <!-- #endregion -->